brendt/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 I want to share some thoughts on responsive images.
-I'll write about a certain mindset which I believe many projects could benefit from.
+I'll write about a certain mindset which many projects could benefit from.
-In my mind, these are the small- and mid-sized web projects.
-Projects that don't have the need for a CDN, but would like to benefit from the performance gained by responsive images.
+Small- and mid-sized web projects, that don't need a full blown CDN setup, but would like to enjoy the performance gain of responsive images.

 The idea behind responsive images is simple: try to serve an image which is as close as possible in size to the real size that image will have on the screen.